Climate: China’s New Responsibilities

 .

-Leading in technological innovation – The requires a range of technologies in which China has excelled for years.
+The requires a range of technologies in which China has excelled for years.
 Already dominating the solar photovoltaic panel sector and active in all new nuclear technologies, it has now set the pace in the development of electric motors too.
 In 2015, the Chinese government decided to pursue an electrification strategy focused on the battery electric vehicle, as opposed to the plug-in hybrid electric vehicle.
 Given the importance of the government in a state-led economy and the critical mass of the Chinese market, all manufacturers, including Japanese and European ones, have followed suit.

-Managing pollution problems – Another strong incentive is the desire to “make the skies blue again”, to use the phrase employed by Chinese officials.
+Another strong incentive is the desire to “make the skies blue again”, to use the phrase employed by Chinese officials.
 Mass use of coal and weak environmental regulations have caused air, water and soil pollution to reach intolerable levels for the Chinese people.
 The rise of more environmentally demanding middle classes has created public pressure on the Chinese government to take action.
-In response, small coal mines have been closed and polluting
+In response, small coal mines have been closed and polluting plants relocated away from cities.

-Reducing coal consumption – In certain provinces, the Chinese authorities introduced measures prohibiting industrial and domestic coal use, recommending that businesses and homes switch to gas.
+In certain provinces, the Chinese authorities introduced measures prohibiting industrial and domestic coal use, recommending that businesses and homes switch to gas.
 However, gas and shortages caused by high demand have triggered such discontent that the Chinese authorities have had to reverse the bans.

-Optimizing the use of renewable electricity – The largest wind farms are located in the north of the country, while demand is concentrated on the east and south coasts.
+The largest wind farms are located in the north of the country, while demand is concentrated on the east and south coasts.
 However, the power transmission grid is still weak, meaning that some of the electricity that could be generated by new facilities is “lost”.